Assistive Technology & Devices

 Students at Iowa State have access to the Microsoft suite.
 Accessibility tools within Microsoft include (but are not limited to) the list below:

-Notability is a popular digital note-taking app available on Apple devices.
-This app records while writing and typing, plays back at different speeds, plays back at point of writing and imports images and slides.
+Notability and OneNote are both popular digital note-taking apps.
+These apps record while writing and typing, play back audio, playback at the point of writing and import images and slides.